adhal007/adhal007.github.io/aboutme.md

 ---

 Hi
 This is Abhilash.
-I'm a biophysics graduate student aspiting to work in the field of Quantitative genetics and genomics.
+I'm a biophysics graduate student aspiring to work in the field of Quantitative genetics and genomics.

 Recreational Interests:
 - I like playing soccer